SA sodium ascorbate

 Clinical scenario and diagnosis

 Whooping cough has two stages.
-The first stage, colonization, is like a minor cold, which can, but does not always increases in intensity over about a 10-day time frame.
+The first stage of colonization is like a minor cold, which can, but does not always increases in intensity over about a 10-day time frame.
 Then it seems like the cold is gone and there is nothing to worry about.
 The second or toxemic stage of B. pertussis begins gradually.
 The child starts the odd

 If you need a laboratory diagnosis, PCR (polymerase chain reaction) and bacterial culture are both available.
 Both have advantages and disadvantages.
 The culture test is less reliable than a PCR test.
 A negative test does not necessarily rule out B. pertussis.
 Blood testing is sometimes used later in the cough, but most people get their diagnosis by the more reliable PCR method.
 Read more about available testing on the CDC website.